aikatz/sketch-city/docs/milestones/milestone3.md

 ### Real Life

-### Conclusions
+### Next task and improvements
 Due to limited time, we did not have our real life maze navigation run successfully.
-However, we are certain that our DFS algorithm works in various situations since we
+However, we are certain that our DFS algorithm works in various situations since we had a random maze generator and tested it many times.